 What this program funds

 - in the Development Workshops category, include some form of public presentation.

-- in the Development Workshops and the Productions categories, include a range of revenue sources, including OAC funding.
+- in the Development Workshops, Productions and Festivals/Initiatives categories, include a range of revenue sources, including OAC funding.

 Eligible activities include: